peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public float ToSingle();

-Converts this value to its closest equivalent as a 32-bit floating-point number.
-The half-even rounding mode is used.
+Converts this value to its closest equivalent as a 32-bit floating-point number, using the half-even rounding mode.
 If this value is a NaN, sets the high bit of the 32-bit floating point number's significand area for a quiet NaN, and clears it for a signaling NaN.
 Then the other bits of the significand area are set to the lowest bits of this object's unsigned significand, and the next-highest bit of the significand area is set if those bits are all zeros and this is a signaling NaN.
 Unfortunately, in the.NET implementation, the return value of this method may be a quiet NaN even if a signaling NaN would otherwise be generated.

 <b>Return Value:</b>